Fig. 6.1: Pitstone post mill.

 by a century or more.
 If a windmill did exist at Pitstone during the

-medieval period, it is not recorded.
+medieval period, there is no record of it.
 The first mention of a

 windmill arises in records held in the Bucks Record Office for the